abdel/slackbox/README.md

 First you'll want to create your Slack Slash Command, which you can do by going to your [Slash Commands page](https://my.slack.com/services/new/slash-commands).

-During setup, have your slash command submit a POST to your app's `/store` endpoint, e.g. `https://app-name.herokuapp.com/store`.
+During setup, have your slash command submit a POST to your app's `/store` endpoint, e.g. `https://app-name.example.com/store`.

 Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.

 ###Spotify

 Head over to [Spotify's Developer Site](http://developer.spotify.com) and create a new Application.
-Make sure you add whatever slackbox's callback URI as a valid callback URI.
-If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `https://app-name.herokuapp.com/callback`
+Make sure you add a valid callback URI.
+If you're running locally, this will be `http://localhost:5000/callback`.

 Make a note of the `key`, `secret` and `callback URI` too, as you'll need these later as well.